 Conjuration of an Elemental: Wizards can conjure Elementals, but no more than one of each type can be brought into existence.
 (Note: This does not apply to Djinn and Efreet.)
 If the Wizard who conjured the Elemental is disturbed (attacked) while the Elemental is still in existence, he loses control of it, and it will then attack the conjurer.
 An Elemental created by a Wizard who is subsequently killed will attack the nearest figure.
 Such Elementals must be dispelled by a Wizard or (killed) by combat.
 (Complexity 5) [CM p.
 32]

 ELEMENTALS... impervious to normal attacks against them...
 Only one Elemental of each kind may be brought into any game in play at the time.
 If an Elemental is uncontrolled by the Wizard who summoned it, it will attack the Wizard who conjured it, moving towards him in a straight path, attacking any figures in its path.
 [CM p.
-36]So, in its initial form the primary characteristics of the spell are (1) a per-type limitation on conjuring, and, importantly, (2) the wizard must avoid being disturbed or be attacked by their own elemental (what we'll call "concentration" in editions hereafter).
+36]Note that this is one of only 6 magic spells listed for Wizards as early as 1st edition Chainmail.
+In its initial form the primary characteristics of the spell are (1) a per-type limitation on conjuring, and, importantly, (2) the wizard must avoid being disturbed or be attacked by their own elemental (what we'll call "concentration" in editions hereafter).
 The elementals are invulnerable any "normal attacks" (i.e., basic-level troops), and can only be defeated on the Fantasy Combat Table by some heroic type (like dragons, giants, superheroes, etc.).
 There is no specified duration limit to the spell, but then, only a minority of spells in Chainmail have one.

 Conjure Elemental: A spell to conjure an Air, Water, Fire or Earth Elemental.
 Only one of each type can be conjured by a Magic-User during any one day.
 The Elemental will remain until dispelled, but the Magic-User must concentrate on control or the elemental will turn upon its conjurer and attack him (see CHAINMAIL).
 Conjured elementals are the strongest, with 16 hit dice as is explained in Volume II, MONSTERS & TREASURE.
 Range: 24".
 [OD&D Vol-1, p.
 28]This is a 5th-level spell (as usual, the Chainmail "complexity" rating has translated directly into the D&D spell level).
 It's mostly the same as before, with very slight fleshing out to the restrictions of (1) the per-type limitation, and (2) keep-concentration-or-be-attacked.
 There's a new easy-to-miss detail at the end of the elemental type descriptions that (3) you need a significant body of the fire or water element to conjure an elemental of those types (but, technically, not air or earth).
 There is still no hard duration limit.